nkratzke/EasyMySQL/README.md

 First, you have to install [Docker](docker).

 If you are using Linux, you are fine.
-Docker installation on Linux is less complicated than for other operating systems.
-Docker is a operating system virtualization tool chain for Linux.
-Therefore installation gets only complicated if you are leaving the Linux ecosystem.

 You will find Docker installation instructions for a lot of Linux distributions [here](http://docs.docker.com/installation/).

 But no worries.
 If you are using __Windows__ (why ever) or __Mac OS X__ (like me) simply